 Methods with a probabilistic prediction all conceptualize the method with conditional probabilities, Bayesian or Markovian settings, but differ in their degree of statistical rigor.
-Statistical rigor captures the number of assumptions on the distribution of the input data, how restraining the distribution assumptions are and how formal the derivation of the event prediction method is given those assumptions.
-For example, \cite{antunes_bayesian_2003} exhibits a high degree of statistical rigor, as it features a high number of assumptions on the distribution of the data that restrain it to a large degree (e.g., the input data is the result of a Gaussian autoregressive process of the second order) and the whole event prediction method is formally derived from those assumptions. \cite{fullop_real_2012} exhibit a medium degree of statistical rigor, as they assume normally distributed time delays and apply Bayes law, but do not formally derive the overall event prediction method. \cite{pickett_random_2021} exhibits a low degree of statistical rigor, as they explicitly aim at designing the event prediction method to have no assumptions and do not formally derive any part of the method.
+Statistical rigor captures the number of assumptions on the distribution of the input data, how restraining the distribution assumptions are and how formal the derivation of the EP method is given those assumptions.
+For example, \cite{antunes_bayesian_2003} exhibits a high degree of statistical rigor, as it features a high number of assumptions on the distribution of the data that restrain it to a large degree (e.g., the input data is the result of a Gaussian autoregressive process of the second order). \janikrr{Then,} the whole EP method is formally derived from those assumptions. \cite{fullop_real_2012} exhibit a medium degree of statistical rigor, as they assume normally distributed time delays and apply Bayes law, but do not formally derive the overall EP method. \cite{pickett_random_2021} exhibits a low degree of statistical rigor, as they explicitly aim at designing the EP method to have no assumptions and do not formally derive the method.